Caerind/TiledMapXtractor/README.md

 # TiledMapXtractor (TMX)

-Library to support .tmx map with SFML
+Library for .tmx map with SFML

-(The library has only 3 days at the moment so most things aren't done yet, come back next week maybe ;) )

 ## Features

-- External tileset (.tsx)
 - Loading
 - Saving
-- Modification of the map at runtime (soon)
+- Modification
+- Orthogonal, Isometric, Staggered and Hexagonal (both with support for Axis and Index)
+- Most objects are supported (not concave polygons and flipped tiles)
+- External tileset (.tsx)
+- Almost all .tmx data (Please use the issue tracker if your output isn't the same as your tiled editor)

-## What is not supported
+## What is not supported / TODO

-As the library is pretty new, (3 days only), most features will be added soon
+As the library is young, most features will be added soon

-- Multiple tilesets for rendering
+- Multiple tilesets for rendering (only one tileset per layer)
 - Tileset:Tile:ObjectGroup
 - Tileset:Tile:Image
-- Map:Orientation
-- Map:RenderOrder
 - Image:Data
 - Compression/Encoding mode (only base64 and zlib at the moment)
 - Object:Concave Polygon
 - Object:TileFlipping

+## Requirements

+- SFML 2.x
+- zlib